Lara Gilchrist

-Lara Gilchrist is a Canadian actress who voiced the role of Susan Storm (Invisible Woman) in the Cartoon Network's animated TV show Fantastic Four: World's Greatest Heroes.
+Lara Gilchrist (born October 20, 1981) is a Canadian actress.

+She voiced the role of Susan Storm (Invisible Woman) in the Cartoon Network & NickToons animated TV show Fantastic Four: World's Greatest Heroes.
 She also provided the voice for the character Angela in the movie Braver, and has appeared in TV shows such as Smallville and Battlestar Galactica.

 In 2011 she appeared in the Hallmark Movie Channel movie Goodnight for Justice.